levibeach/grid/README.md

 ---

 ## Setup
-1. Clone the repo or `npm install lmbgrid`
+1. Clone the repo or `npm install @levibeach/grid`
 2. Include the `_grid.scss` file in your Sass

 ## Usage